 What most interests me, and which is the primary reason to write this post, is to back-track where the ideas came from and what I actually have done as a service designer.
 Back then, I didn’t care about keeping a detailed diary or having a well-organized portfolio.
 Now I pay the price, if any.
 The following text and images I reconstruct as a document archaeologist, if that is even a title.

-To trace the ideas back that far is nearly impossible if I would not be currently working on learning about sewing patterns and taking measures.
+To trace the ideas back that far is nearly impossible.
+If it would not be for me currently working on learning about sewing patterns and taking measures, this whole project and how it got started would not have entered my stream of consciousness.
 One starting point for my BodyGram was the impossibility to find fitting cloths for me.
 I like good and well fitting cloths, but I am tall and slender, which is not a large enough market, it seems.